nitinjasaul/ansible/php/README.md

   - php{{ version }}w-mbstring
   - php{{ version }}w-bcmath

-# For Ubuntu give version=5.5 or 5.6 or 7.0 in extra vars
+- For Ubuntu give version=5.5 or 5.6 or 7.0 or 7.1 in extra vars
 php_ubuntu:
   - php{{ version }}
   - php{{ version }}-mcrypt